andritowmega/Pwiwp/README.md

 The user controller has been added to manage user-related interactions with the system.
 It includes the following function:
 - `userCreate(req, res)`: This function is responsible for handling HTTP requests related to user creation.
 It takes the request (`req`) and response (`res`) objects as inputs and utilizes the login service's `createUser` function to create a new user.

+## Programming Styles
+In this project, we follow the following programming styles:

+- Class Naming and Controllers: We use `PascalCase` style for class names and controllers.
+For example, `UserController`, `UserProfileController`.

+- Variables and Function Naming: We use `camelCase` style for variables and function names.
+For example, `userModel`, `getUserById`.

+- Route URLs: We use `kebab-case` style for route URLs in Express.
+For example, `/api/user-profile/:id`.

+By following these styles, we aim to maintain code consistency and readability throughout the project.